 Arranging an examination

-To be able to sit the specialist portfolio exam, you must maintain your IBMS membership or the duration of the qualification.
+To be able to sit the exam, you must maintain your IBMS membership for the duration of the qualification.

-To request an exam, the laboratory manager or training officer should complete and submit a specialist diploma exam request form to [email protected].
-Once received, the IBMS will aim to allocate an examiner within two months.
+To request an exam, the laboratory manager or training officer should complete and submit a specialist diploma exam request form to email@example.com.
+Once received, we will aim to allocate an examiner within two months.

 You will be allocated an IBMS examiner, who will contact your laboratory training officer to arrange a date for the diploma examination.

 You will be asked to give a presentation describing your scope of practice and to show you have an understanding of your role in the laboratory, with the examiner asking questions on your presentation.

 The examiner will also review your portfolio and ask questions on your evidence.